-MEXICO, UNITED STATES, The Fight over Si ivery inrough the Civil war.
-DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1855 1 San Francisco James Van Ness is sworn in as San Francisco's 7 th mayor, despite criticism of voting irregularities that affected the outcome and brought into question his legitimacy.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1855 1 San Francisco James Van Ness is sworn in as San Francisco's 7 th mayor, despite criticism of voting irregularities that affected the outcome and brought into question his legitimacy.
 California's first disputed election resulted in a vacuum of effective leadership in San Francisco.
 4 Brooklyn, NY Walt Whitman's first edition of his famous Leaves of Grass , a collection of 12 poems. is published by himself.
 He later recalls about the publication, "I don't think one copy was sold, not a copy."
-August 10 Los Angeles A strong earthquake hits Los Angeles.
+W 4 10 Los Angeles A strong earthquake hits Los Angeles.
 Numerous buildings destroyed.
-Augusi Stanislaus County David Workman, one of Southern California's early pioneers and a prominent saddlemaker and cattleman, is killed while trying to retrieve a stray that fell over a cliff.
+August Stanislaus County David Workman, one of Southern California's early pioneers and a prominent saddlemaker and cattleman, is killed while trying to retrieve a stray that fell over a cliff.
 1 New York City COMPETING CULTURES: Castle Clinton opens up as America's first immigration receiving station.